RaXephon/resource-links/challenges_instructions.md

 >b) All graphs should have a title.
 Also, label both x and y axes.

 #### 6. Comparing results
 To compare results consistently, where applicable, use:  test_size=0.30, random_state=4444.
-You can always experiment with different test_size and random_state, but for submission purposes, use the given settings.
+You can always experiment with different test_size and random_state, but for submission purposes, use these given settings.

 #### 7. Don't print copious output in your IPython notebook.
 For dictionaries, print a few key/value pairs.
 Try to print, at most, 100 rows of data (of data frame or array).